AnWiercze/NanopoReaTA/README.md

 ##### Differential Transcript Usage (DTU with DRIMSeq and DEXSeq)
 Differential transcript usage analysis will be performed with DEXSeq to allow a general DTU overview.
 The following visualizations are shown.

-- A table of all differential expressed transcripts (Results of DRIM-Seq and DEX-Seq)
+- A table of all differential expressed transcripts (Results of DRIM-Seq and DEXSeq analysis)
-- Volcano plot (DTE)
+- Volcano plot (DTU, DEXSeq-based)

 Additionally, on can select a gene to show the differential transcript usage within a gene of interest and click on submit genes.
 The analysis shows boxplots of relative transcript adundance within a gene of interest.
 The analysis is performed with DRIM-Seq.